kazumov/embedded-sql-and-regex/README.md

 One can notice, that the complexity of reading the line increased dramatically.

 Also, the embedded code can lose its functionality.
-For example, this SQL code utilizes the functionality of version dependent command:
+For example, this SQL code utilizes the functionality of version-dependent command:

 ``` sql
 CREATE TABLE t1 (